 AB paid monthly contributions of R2 000 to ABC Health SA, a registered medical scheme.
 The contributions are for AB, AB's mother, AB's spouse and their two children.
-They are all considered dependants under the rules of the medical scheme.
+They are all considered dependents under the rules of the medical scheme.

-The monthly contributions for the year of assessment of R24 000 are qualifying contributions.
+The monthly contributions of R24 000 for the year of assessment are qualifying contributions.